29 September 2018 (10:00-15:00)

-Built in 1784 as the first church of the New Town, St Andrew’s Church (now St Andrew’s and St George’s West Church) was designed by Major Andrew Frazer.
-The unusual elliptical plan, the first in Britain, was in response to the restricted site after Sir Laurence Dundas built his house on the intended site in St Andrew’s Square on the George Street axis.
-There is a fine Georgian interior, especially the Adam-style ceiling, notable glass (Alf Webster and Douglas Strachan), Wells Kennedy organ (1984), and original peel of bells (restored 2006).
-There are also interpretation panels.
+Built in 1784 as the New Town’s first church, St. Andrew’s (Now St. Andrew’s & St. George’s) Church was designed by Major Andrew Frazer.
+Its elliptical plan, Britain’s first, responded to a restricted site after Sir Laurence Dundas built on the church’s intended location.
+The church has a Georgian interior, Adam-style ceiling, notable glass (Webster and Strachan), Wells Kennedy organ, original peel of bells (restored 2006), and interpretation panels.

 Architect: Major Andrew Frazer